First-Year Experience: Information for Incoming Students

 Penn State Beaver administration and faculty are proud of the fact that throughout its long history, the Beaver campus student body has always exhibited outstanding conduct and behavior.
 This is a record all students are expected to respect and uphold.

 Members of the University community are accountable to several different authorities, each with its own interests, obligations, regulations, sanctions, and processes for enforcement and adjudication.
 Furthermore, all members of the University community, i.e. full and part-time students, faculty, and staff, have an obligation to fulfill the responsibilities incumbent upon all citizens as well as the responsibilities of their particular roles within the academic community.

 Therefore, the University has established a Code of Conduct related to its educational mission.
 All members of the University community share the obligation to abide by this Code of Conduct which describes behaviors that are inconsistent with the essential values of the University community.

 Intentionally attempting or assisting in these behaviors may be considered as serious as actually engaging in these behaviors.
 A person commits a violation when, with intent to commit a specific violation of the Code of Conduct, he/she performs any act that constitutes a substantial step toward the commission of that violation.
 Many Code of Conduct items are supported by University Policy Statements.
 For more information, please visit http://www.sa.psu.edu/ja/.

 Penn State Beaver faculty, staff, and students take great pride in the campus environment.
-In order for everyone to appreciate a clean environment, we count on your individual contributions, which are as simple as clearing your table in the Brodhead Bistro, depositing garbage in the proper campus receptacles, and recycling paper, bottles, cans, etc. whenever possible.
+In order for everyone to appreciate a clean environment, we count on your individual contributions, which are as simple as clearing your table in the Brodhead Bistro, depositing garbage in the proper campus receptacles, and recycling paper, glass and plastic bottles, cans, etc. whenever possible.
 Take "Penn State Pride" in your campus!

 Computer and Software Misuse